 I was half awake, half asleep the other morning when this idea came to me: to turn one of the remaining ceiling fan blades into a hot air balloon.
 It has a somewhat balloonish shape, so that’s just what I did.
+In this post I’ll be sharing How to Repurpose a Ceiling Fan Blade into a Hot Air Balloon Sign.

 The pieces were cut to resemble the balloon and the basket.
 I painted the balloon a white color, and the basket portion was painted tan.
 I also cut a piece of cane, from the ceiling fan blade, in the shape of the basket, and painted that tan too.
 After the fan blade basket shape and the cane were dried, I placed the cane on the basket shape and painted it again and they stuck together when the paint dried, no glue necessary.